-Retailers have been altering the shopping experience toward models that fit their customers’ needs through maximizing LTE and 5G.
-Whether it is a virtual styling service for clothes or an augmented reality to see if furniture fits within their living space.
-These new retail technology trends require higher bandwidth and lower latency, which can be achieved through wireless connectivity.
+Retailers have been shifting the shopping experience toward models that fit their customers’ needs through maximizing LTE and 5G.
+Whether it is a virtual styling service for clothes or an AR to see if furniture fits within their living space, these new retail technology trends require higher bandwidth and lower latency, which 5G for business can provide.

-Enterprises had to pivot from the regular indoor model whether it was creating a buy online/pick up in store option or temporary pop-up stores.
-Both of these adjustments demand wireless access for IoT devices and cloud-based applications to keep business running smoothly.
+During the global pandemic, enterprises had to pivot from the typical indoor model to buy online/pickup in store options, temporary networks, and pop-up stores.
+These adjustments demand wireless access for IoT devices and cloud-based applications to keep business running smoothly.

-Pick–up options have given customers the opportunity to shop online but without waiting for delivery.
-However, retailers that are located in large metropolitan areas have less space to create a designated pick-up location within range of the primary network.
-LTE and 5G give retailers the flexibility to continue business outside of the enterprise’s traditional physical location.
+Pick-up options have given customers the opportunity to shop online without waiting for delivery.
+However, retailers in large metropolitan areas have less space to create a designated pick-up location within range of the primary network.
+The reach of LTE and 5G networks gives retailers the flexibility to continue business outside of the enterprise’s traditional physical location.

 Temporary and seasonal storefronts also are here to stay, due to the ability to meet customers where they’re shopping without a long-term investment in a fixed location that might carry high operational costs.
-LTE and 5G connectivity allow for an instant network without the need of an on-site IT team or costly truck roll.
+LTE and 5G connectivity allow for instant Internet connectivity without the need of an on-site IT team or costly truck roll.